 • Security systems: A stolen car means your insurer must pay for a replacement vehicle.
 They will discount your premium if your vehicle has an anti-theft device installed.
 The discount may be even bigger for GPS tracking devices.

-Check out car insurance rates by model: Compare rates of 3,000+ models in 2024
+Check out car insurance rates by model: Compare rates of 3,000+ models.

 Resources & Methodology